(Disclaimer: Spoilers for The Flash Season 3 Episode 15 'The Wrath of Savitar' and Episode 18 'Abra Kadabra' below)

 It’s worth noting that The Flash has a history of subtly giving away the identity of its big bad for before the big reveal.
 In Season 2, they introduced fake Jay Garrick’s doppelganger on Earth 1 as Hunter Zolomon.
 This turned out to be Zoom’s real identity, and this little nugget of information was dropped around Episode 15 of the season.
 So, it makes sense that they would do the same thing again.

 Time travel can be super confusing, especially when one character is running back and forth on their own timeline.
 The Flash has proven that it can handle cerebral theories like the multiverse and alternate timelines already, so Future Flash should be a piece of cake for them.
 We don’t know the details of how #FutureFlash was created, but The Flash is in its homestretch, so we are bound to find out soon.
-Make sure you stay up to date and catch The Flash on Tuesdays 8PM/ET on The CW.
+Make sure you stay up to date and catch The Flash when it returns on Tuesday April 25, 2017 8PM/ET on The CW.